 The Low-Incidence Teacher Education specialty leads to a Master of Education degree, with the goal of preparing teachers to work as members of educational teams to meet the individual needs of students with low-incidence disabilities (severe intellectual disabilities, multiple disabilities, and/or severe behavioral disorders/autism) and their families.
 Prospective students who have not previously completed a teacher certification program must obtain certification concurrently with their master's degree work.
-Certification obtained during the course of this program will be endorsed in Special Education and Elementary Education (K-8).
+Certification obtained during the course of this program will be endorsed in Special Education and Reading.

 There are three options for completing the program:

-- Students entering without a master’s degree or a teaching certificate may finish the program with an initial resident teaching certificate (endorsed in Special Education and General Education) and a M.Ed. (completion typically requires full-time enrollment status for 2 years).
+- Students entering without a master’s degree or a teaching certificate may finish the program with an initial resident teaching certificate (endorsed in Special Education and Reading Education) and a M.Ed. (completion typically requires full-time enrollment status for 2 years).